header shadow

 chemex-step-5

-Chemex - Step 5
+Chemex Instructions - Step 5

 Press the center of the grounds bed to form a dimple.
 This creates a central point for the water to penetrate the coffee bed and affect a proper bloom.